 - ‘Rainbow’ view: Alignment tab > under Alignment are two buttons: one with 6 squares in two rows and one with 3 squares.
 These buttons arrange the separate scans next to each other, similar to a rainbow.

 Alignment is the actual stitching together of the separate scans.
 The software is technically able to perform this automatically, but usually this fails when dealing with complex objects such as archaeological ceramics.
 The fine alignment and processing of the scans takes considerable time if high resolution is required.
-However, when time is tight all attention should go out to the actual scanning of the pottery and the fine alignment of the separate scans and processing can be be done afterwards, ‘at home’, in the apothiki, or in the office, using the TPW workflow series Post-processing 3D scans.
+However, when time is tight all attention should go out to the actual scanning of the pottery and the fine alignment of the separate scans and (post-)processing can be be done afterwards, ‘at home’, in the apothiki, or in the office, using the TPW workflow series processing 3D scans and post-processing scans.
 Therefore, during scanning, only rough alignment should be carried out to assess if the scan has enough overlapping to the other scans and to prevent that parts are left uncovered, leaving gaps in the scans.

 The Alignment tab has a drop-down menu with four methods of alignment: Free, Around Axis, Pairwise Fine Registration and Global Fine Registration.
 The most common used are Free and Pairwise Fine Registration.
 These two methods are described below.